 Workers’ compensation benefits generally offer compensation for medical expenses, lost wages, and severe emotional and mental trauma, such as PTSD and chronic pain from a workplace accident.
 But if an injured employee is denied workers compensation by their employer, and is eligible to recover damages for their harm and losses, they can pursue a personal injury claim with the help of an experienced lawyer.

 If an injured employee files a personal injury claim against their negligent employer, it’s essential to include evidence from the accident and have a lawyer by their side.
 Worker's compensation laws can be complicated, but if a situation involves a negligent employer and bringing a suit against the said employer, this is where things can become even more difficult.
 Personal injury claims generally have a higher number of recoverable damages involved and require a lot of back and forth negotiation between the injured employee’s insurance company and their employer’s insurer.
 Without a lawyer by their side, an injured employee could risk missing out on recoverable damages, recovering a lower settlement, and having their vulnerability taken advantage of during this trying time.
 A lawyer has your case’s best interests at heart, can protect you from the other party’s insurer, and will do everything in their power to recover the most compensation for your harm and losses caused by a negligent employer.

 Talk to a Workers’ Compensation Lawyer Today

 Christopher Dixon and the Workers Compensation Lawyers at the Dixon Injury Firm are dedicated to fighting for the cases of personal injury victims and their surviving family members, and can quickly get justice and compensation for your case.
-If you are ready to recover compensation from your employer that negligently denied you workers compensation, call (314) 409-7060, 855-40-CRASH, or contact the Dixon Injury Firm today to schedule a free consultation and discuss the options available to your workers compensation case.
+If you are ready to recover compensation from your employer that negligently denied your worker's compensation, call (314) 208-2808, or contact the Dixon Injury Firm today to schedule a free consultation and discuss the options available to your worker's compensation case.